4 Tips for Winterizing Your Inflatable Hot Tub

 3. Keep it Covered

-When you’re not soaking in the hot tub, keep the cover on to hold in the heat, conserve energy and protect from debris.
+When you’re not soaking in your hot tub, keep the included protective cover on to hold in the heat, conserve energy and protect from debris.
+Not only does every SaluSpa hot tub come with a standard cover, some also feature an EnergySense® insulated cover for additional energy efficiency.

 4. Keep it Clean

-Just like during the warm summer months, you’ll still want to maintain your inflatable hot tub by keeping it clean and free of debris.
+Just like during the warmer summer months, you will still want to maintain your inflatable hot tub by keeping it clean and free of debris.

-If you need maintenance essentials, or just want to stock up, a chemical starter kit is the way to go.
+If you need maintenance essentials or just want to stock up on hot tub chemicals, a chemical starter kit is the way to go.
 It includes everything you need to care for your hot tub: Brominating Tabs, pH Plus, pH Minus, Scum Destroyer and Bromine Test Strips.

 Now that you’re prepped for winterizing your inflatable hot tub, go relax (in your hot tub)!